Prerequisites:

 ix gc

 The command finds all unused packages in /ix/store/ and moves them to the /ix/trash/ folder for asynchronous removal.
-A package is considered unused if there is no path to it from anchor realms in /ix/realm/.
+A package is considered unused if there is no path to it from the anchor realms in /ix/realm/.

 ix list

-View a list of all realms, or installed packages (with flags) in a specific realm.
+View a list of all realms or installed packages (with flags) in a specific realm.

-A list of all available packages can be found at https://github.com/stal-ix/ix/tree/main/pkgs, or in the pkgs/ folder in your clone of the main repository.
+A list of all available packages can be found at https://github.com/stal-ix/ix/tree/main/pkgs or in the pkgs/ folder in your clone of the main repository.

 ix mut $(ix list)

-These commands are available through the ix tool:
+These commands are available through ix tool

-ix tool list - show all available commands.
+- show all available commands.

-Search for the wanted package by name:
+Search for a wanted package by name:

 ix# ix tool listall | grep ssh